ucs-compute-solutions/FlexPod-UCSX-IMM/README.md

 # Post Configuration Tasks

-Execution of the playbooks in these repositories sets up Server Profile Template.
+Execution of the playbooks in these repositories set up Server Profile Template.
 After successfully executing the playbooks, one or more server profiles can easily derived and attached to the compute node from Intersight dashboard.
 KVM mounted DVD option is available to install OS to these newly derived servers.

 # Playbook Execution Commands - Summary